MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 1. In the web browser tab displaying the Azure portal, in the search text box at the top of the page, enter **Traffic Manager profiles** and, in the list of results, select **Traffic Manager profiles**.
 1. On the **Load balancing \| Traffic Manager** page, select **+ Create**.
-1. On the **Create Traffic Manager profile** page, perform the following actions:
+1. On the **Create Traffic Manager profile** page, do the following actions:

    - In the **Name** text box, enter **devopsfoundationstmprofile**.